QMSS-G5063-2023/Group-I-Trade-between-China-and-the-US/README.md

 • Bar Chart: We could use bar chart to visualize the trend of import and export amount for solar panels throughout 2020, 2021 and 2022.

-• Point Chart: We could use point chart to illustrate the activeness of solar projects in the US.
+• Line Chart: We could use line chart to illustrate the change of trade balance between China nd the US over 2017-2021.

-• Pyramid Plot: We will use pyramid plot to compare the active solar factories and inactive solar panels with the key words’ frequencies.